 Yes, there are lots of good reasons to take a winter road trip!

 Since there is no shortage of online sources for how to prepare for winter road trips and what to bring along just in case, we’ll skip that stuff that here.
-Instead we offer some excellent reasons why you should without fail include a cell phone signal booster among the gear you carry when winter road-tripping.
+Instead, we offer some excellent reasons why you should include a cell phone signal booster among the gear you carry when winter road-tripping.

-Here’s 9 reasons why you need one on winter road trips.
+Without further ado, here are 9 reasons why you need a vehicle cell phone booster for winter road trips.

 #1 – In case of emergency